-Governance The Council's Strategy Asset Management Group is responsible for the monitoring, delivery and reporting of the Council's Assets.
+Governance The Council's Capital Strategy Asset Management Group is responsible for the monitoring, delivery and reporting of the Council's Assets.
 This is represented by senior officers from the Council and representatives from the Council's Property Services partner, Newport Norse.
-Capital Asset Group also monitors the Council's capital programme and reports to Executive Board.
 The Schools' / Social Services estate is also overseen by the officer led group which also includes representatives from the Council's Property Services partner, Newport Norse and Council representatives.
-Internal Controls & Processes Newport Council has a contract arrangement with Newport Norse who oversee the management and maintenance of the Council's estate.
+Internal Controls & Processes Newport Council has contract arrangement with Newport Norse who oversee the management and maintenance of the Council's estate.
 Service Areas are responsible for the building assets which they use across the Council's estate.
 Newport Norse are responsible for undertaking regular building condition assessments to ensure that they meet necessary legislative and building regulations.
 The assessments completed by Newport Norse are risk assessed and reported through the Council's governance groups.
 Maintenance work completed on the Council's estate is prioritised based upon risk including any reactionary / immediate work that has to be completed.
 School's estate is devolved to schools and managed through their arrangement with Newport Norse and the Corporate Landlord Policy establishes responsibilities also.
-Other Arrangements The Council's asset maintenance budget is insufficient to meet ongoing annual maintenance requirements across the property portfolio, and this is part of the asset rationalisation review.
+Other Arrangements • The Council's asset maintenance budget is insufficient to meet ongoing annual maintenance requirements across the property portfolio, and this is part of the asset rationalisation review.
 The Council has a joint venture with Newport Norse to oversee and manage the estate portfolio (including schools).